tonyheupel/conceptual-git/README.md

-# Conceptual Git
+# conceptual-git
+## git concepts for human beings

-This is a talk on Git concepts with some supporting code.
+This is currently material for a talk on git concepts with some supporting code.
+There is more to come!

-## Yet Another Git Talk?
+## yet another git talk?

 This talk is different.
-The intended audience is for developers who use Git but still don't necessarily "get git" yet.
+The intended audience is for people who use git but still don't necessarily "get git" yet.

-This talk explains Git using basic Computer Science concepts in multiple ways.
+This talk explains git using basic Computer Science concepts in multiple ways.
-My hope is that presenting the same information visually, textually, and in code will provide audiences with a combination that really reinforces the concepts in Git.
+My hope is that presenting the same information visually, textually, and in code will provide audiences with a combination of formats that really reinforces the concepts of git.

-This is not necessarily a fully technically correct discription of Git internals, but more an exploration of the concepts using familiar programming concepts.
+The content is not necessarily a fully technically correct discription of git internals, but is more of an exploration of the concepts using familiar programming fundamentals.

-# Licensing
+# licensing

 While I am providing all of this out in the open, I do NOT intend for others to modify for their own uses or to create derivative works of their own.
 Thus, it is copyrighted by me.

-# Contact
+# contact

 [Email me](mailto:tony@heupel.net)